 Well, I’m fairly confident I’ve never had Hungarian Porkolt before.
 It is a beef stew, similar to a goulash, but with less sauce.
 Again the cooking was fairly simple: fry onions, beef, bacon and garlic and then add spices including paprika (proper Hungarian paprika, that is!).
 The stew is then simmered on the hob for 30 minutes before adding peppers and tomatoes and then simmering on the hob for a further hour.
 The suggestion was to serve this with pasta, but I think if I do this again I will serve it with rice or bread.
 I can’t quite get my head around pasta with this kind of beef stew, though I think it is traditional to serve porkolt with some kind of pasta.
 The kit also came with spices to make a quick and easy cucumber pickle.
 I did enjoy this recipe but I wasn’t overwhelmed by it.
 It was probably my least favourite of the 4 recipes.
 That’s not to say it was bad, just that the other recipes were amazing and this one was just ‘good’!
 Also, I’m not a fan of slow cooking on the hob – perhaps it’s my hob but I just don’t seem to get the temperature low enough and consequently the beef was a bit tough.
 Next time I make this, I will do it in the oven, which is how I usually do slow cooked beef stews.

 The blurb on the back of the packet says Butter Chicken is a more sophisticated version of Chicken Tikka Masala.
 It has its origins in Northern India and involves chicken marinated in yogurt and spices, then cooked in a rich tomato sauce.
 As before, the recipe was easy to follow and the result was delicious.
 It tasted like a really good version of a chicken tikka masala.
 The dish was served with basmati rice and a simple salad of tomatoes, cucumber and onions.
 There was an extra spice packet to add to the salad to give it an authentic taste.
 This was probably my favourite recipe of the lot.
-I think I will definitely be sharing a simplified version of this on Easy Peasy Foodie in the future.
+(I’ve since created a simplified version of this Butter Chicken recipe on Easy Peasy Foodie.)

 What’s good about The Spicery?